There I stood in the appliance section of Home Depot, perusing all of the high-end stainless-steel refrigerators that seemed to scream, “Expensive!”

-Pressures aside, I’ve managed to identify a simple strategy that has helped me keep myself in check — one so easy that it’s almost laughable.
+Pressures aside, I’ve managed to identify a simple strategy that has helped me keep myself in check from keeping up with the joneses — one so easy that it’s almost laughable.
 What’s my genius method?

 Well, whenever I feel tempted to buy something (particularly if it’s a larger purchase), I ask myself one question: Why do I want this?

 Like I said, it’s surprisingly basic.
 But it’s also incredibly effective.
 All too often, I find myself internally responding with, “Well, because so-and-so has it,” instead of more practical replies like, “Ours really needs replacing” or “This will be a huge help.”
-If the only reason I can think of to purchase something is because someone else already has that same thing, I walk away.
+If the only reason I can think of purchasing something is that someone else already has that same thing, I walk away.